-- Emphasizing pay for performance to align executive compensation with the Company's business strategy and the creation of long-term shareholder value - · Annual equity awards typically granted 100% in performance shares - · Stock ownership and post-retirement stock holding requirements - No excise tax reimbursement for new change in control severance agreements entered into in October 2010 and later.
-Initiated phase out of excise tax gross-ups for agreements entered into prior to October 2010. - Double-trigger vesting of equity awards upon a change in control - · Clawback provisions that permit recoupment in the event the participant engages in detrimental activity against Xerox - Non-compete and non-solicitation agreements with key employees (where permissible under local law), prohibiting key employees who leave the Company from competing against the Company and from soliciting Xerox customers or current employees for a certain period of time after leaving the company - · Limited perquisites and no tax gross-ups on perquisites - Independent consultant to the Committee who does not perform any other services for the Company - Talent reviews are conducted annually with the Board to address succession planning and development of key executives - · Prohibition on hedging of Company stock - · Generally no employment agreements or golden parachutes
+- Emphasizing pay for performance to align executive compensation with the Company's business strategy and the creation of long-term shareholder value - Annual equity awards typically granted 100% in performance shares - · Double-trigger vesting of equity awards upon a change in control - In the event of material noncompliance with financial reporting requirements resulting in an accounting restatement, clawback provisions to permit recoupment of short- and long-term incentive compensation paid during the preceding three years, in excess of what would have been paid under an accounting restatement - · Clawback provisions that permit recoupment in the event the participant engages in detrimental activity against Xerox - · Stock ownership and post-retirement stock holding requirements - Effective December 31, 2012, all future accruals under the Unfunded Supplemental Executive Retirement Plan (SERP) were frozen and no future benefits will be accrued - Non-compete and non-solicitation agreements with key employees (where permissible under local law), prohibiting key employees from competing against the Company and from soliciting Xerox customers or current employees for a certain period of time after leaving the Company - No excise tax reimbursement for new change-in-control severance agreements entered into in October 2010 and later.
+Initiated phase out of excise tax gross-ups for agreements entered into prior to October 2010.
+Phase out of excise tax gross-ups for agreements entered into prior to October 2010 was completed in early 2013. - · Limited perquisites and no tax gross-ups on perquisites - Independent consultant to the Committee who does not perform any other services for the Company - · Prohibition on hedging of Company stock - Generally no employment agreements or golden parachutes